hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step4-register.md

 Kubeless supports a variety of languages and versions out of the box.
-To see the list of runtimes use this command
+To see the list of runtimes use this command.

 `kubeless get-server-config`{{execute}}